TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Auto Barber
 """""""""""

-After the initial search of *Separate Path* objects it is possible to run procedure which trims paths down to the approximated  surface of the macromolecule or other molecular entity defined by the user.
-This is done by removing parts of raw paths that are inside spheres that originate in the points marking these ends of separate paths that end at the boundary of `Scope`.
-Recreation of separate paths is run automatically after Auto Barber procedure.
+After the initial search of *Separate Path* objects it is possible to run procedure, Auto Barber, which trims paths down to the approximated surface of the macromolecule or other molecular entity defined by the user.
+This trimming is done by creating collection of spheres that have centers at the ends of paths and radii equal to the distance for the center to the nearest atom of user defined molecular entity.
+Next, parts of raw paths that are inside these spheres are removed and separate paths are recreated.

-.. _clusterization_of_inlets:
+Auto Barber procedure has several options:

+* **auto_barber** allows to define molecular entity which is used to calculate radii of spheres used for trimming raw paths.
+* **auto_barber_mincut** allows to define minimal radius of spheres.
+Spheres of radius smaller then this value are not used in trimming.
+* **auto_barber_maxcut** allows to define maximal radius of spheres.
+Spheres of radius greater then this value are not used in trimming.
+* **auto_barber_tovdw** if set to `True` radii of spheres are corrected (decreased) by Van der Waals radius of the closest atom.

+See also :ref:`options of separate_paths <separate_paths_options>` stage.

 Smoothing
 """""""""